invictus-1/Booru-Tagging/Readme.md

 ### Usage

-1. Start the Booru API: with docker run --rm -p 5000:5000 ghcr.io/danbooru/autotagger
+1. Start the Booru API: with "docker run --rm -p 5000:5000 ghcr.io/danbooru/autotagger"

-2. Select the folder you want to start tagging.
-A separate JSON folder will be made with all the tags so you don't have to worry about it messing with things
-3. Open up Eagle Plugin and select your json folder and it will automatically start inputting those tags.
-Keep in mind you have to have those images in your Eagle library.
-So if your tagging images from your "Anime" folder make sure your Eagle library already has the images from that folder imported.
-4. The plugin will find the matching JSON files and apply tags to your images
+2.Configure the Processor:
+Enter the API endpoint (default: http://localhost:5000/evaluate) Set your confidence threshold (0.0-1.0)
+Click “Browse…” to select the folder containing your images

+3. Process Your Images:
+Click “Process Images” to start
+A “Json” subfolder will be created in your selected directory Each image will be processed and its tags saved as a JSON file

+4.Control Processing:
+Use the “Pause” button to temporarily halt processing Use “Resume” to continue after pausing
+Use “Cancel” to abort the process entirely

 ## JSON Format